benmool/Bayesian_Tennis_In_Match_Win/task_list.md

+## October 26

+1. Fix set issue.

+2. fix data so that data is split with player A serving in one data frame, player B serving in the second data frame.

+3. Make plot assuming equal serving probabilities.

 ## October 19

 1. Put data from (2) into `in_match_win(c(3), c(2), c(5), c(5),c(0), c(0), c(0.69), c(0.69), bestof3 = T, advantage = F)`